-- Ready-for-use final product: fully automatic injection molding, packaging and printing in one step
+- Ready-for-use final product Fully automatic injection moulding, packaging and printing in one step

-- Precision: molded parts weighing only 0.8 g with tolerances measured in the hundredth of a millimeter range
+- Precision: moulded parts weighing only 0.8 g with tolerances measured in the hundredth of a millimetre range

 - Central monitoring: automation and peripherals integrated in the SELOGICA machine control system